Tonyadelgado/devcontainer-features/README.md

 The `acquire` and `configure` scripts will have some environment passed into them it:

-- `_BUILD_ARG_<FEATUREID>_BUILD_MODE` - Allows the script to alter behavior depending on what the feature is being used for.
+- `_BUILD_ARG_<FEATUREID>_BUILDMODE` - Allows the script to alter behavior depending on what the feature is being used for.
 Will be either `devcontainer` when the build is to create a dev container image or `production` for non-development scenarios.
 - `_BUILD_ARG_<FEATUREID>_TARGETPATH` - Location to install the tool.
 Include symlinks to `bin` in this folder to ensure they are in the path if you do not directly install there.
 - `_BUILD_ARG_<FEATUREID>_PROFILE_D` - Location you can place any executable (chmod +x) scripts that should be sourced from an interactive or login shell.
 Note that this is just used to resolve environment variables, not bring new functions into the shell.
 - `_BUILD_ARG_<FEATUREID>_<OPTION>` - Any selections made based on options in `devcontainer-features.json`.
 Mirrors what would be in `devcontainer-features.env` in `install.sh`.
 When used in a Devpack, you can also set these variables in `project.toml` or the `pack` CLI using `BP_CONTAINER_FEATURE_<FEATUREID>_<OPTION>` and will always be applied and setting `BP_CONTAINER_FEATURE_<FEATUREID>` to `true` will enable the feature regardless.
 Values in `devcontainer.json` are only considered when `_BUILD_ARG_<FEATUREID>_BUILD_MODE` is set to `devcontainer`.